1.1: What is Weather?

 Time of day

-In addition to weather conditions varying from place to place, they also vary greatly depending on the time of day.
+In addition to varying from place to place, weather conditions vary greatly with the time of day.
 Open a weather app on your phone.
-It won't just tell you the ambient air temperature at that time, but also other weather quantities, such as Relative Humidity and Dew Point Temperature.
+It will not only report the ambient air temperature at that time but also other weather variables, such as Relative Humidity and Dew Point Temperature.
 These quantities indicate the amount of moisture or water vapor in the air, indicating whether the air is dry or humid.
 We'll learn more about these terms in Investigation 4, but for now, let's understand how these quantities can vary during the day.
 Figure \(\PageIndex{2}\) shows weather conditions at San Jose International Airport from July 21 to July 23, 2025.

 | Date | Time | Temperature (°F) | Dew Point (°F) | Relative Humidity (%) |